Natcarol2000/files-project-style-in-AI-project/README.md

 # files-project-style-in-AI-project
-3 short stories written in English, Portuguese and Spanish by humans - 3 human - Ttranslated short stories
+3 short stories written by humans in English, Portuguese and Spanish 3 human-translated short stories